 Use cases

 Diet Whey is marketed for calorie‑controlled diets and lean muscle maintenance.
 Customer reviews suggest it can be filling as a snack or convenient shake between meals.
-Its lower protein per scoop means some users double the serving, increasing calories accordingly.
+The current 20 g protein serving is useful, but it should be compared against other powders on an equal serving-size basis.

 Value